 - If you're the only admin in your company, contact Support.

 To resolve this issue in the future, follow these steps:Note

-You must be using a supported wireless carrier and the device must be SMS-enabled and must be able to receive text messages in order for you to receive text messages from Office 365.
-Non-wireless carriers that provide SMS services aren't supported and may not receive text messages from Office 365.
+You must be using a supported wireless carrier and the device must be SMS-enabled and must be able to receive text messages in order for you to receive text messages from the cloud service.
+Non-wireless carriers that provide SMS services aren't supported and may not receive text messages from the cloud service.